Kasoro47/CodeHarbor/README.md

 --------------

 *   **Docker**: Used for creating a containerized version of our application.

 *   **Kubernetes**: The target platform for deploying our containerized application.

 *   **GitHub Actions**: Automates the CI/CD pipeline, including building Docker images and applying Kubernetes configurations using Bash.

+*  **Helm**: A package manager for Kubernetes that simplifies the deployment of applications and services to a Kubernetes cluster.

+*   **Kind**: A tool for running local Kubernetes clusters using Docker container nodes.

+*   **MetalLB**: A load balancer for Kubernetes that provides network load balancing to expose services within the cluster.

+*   **Prometheus and Grafana**: Monitoring tools for tracking the performance of the application.

 Initial Setup
 -------------

-Before deploying our Kubernetes configurations, we prepared our environment with necessary tools including Docker, `kubectl`, and a local Kubernetes cluster using `kind`.
+Before deploying our Kubernetes configurations, I prepared the environment with necessary tools including Docker, `kubectl`, and a local Kubernetes cluster using `kind`.
 The `kind` tool allows us to run Kubernetes.

 ### Installing `kubectl`